crowdsecurity/cs-firewall-bouncer/README.md

 ## Configuration

+**note : this is only relevant for "manual" or "from source" installation, as packages would take care of all the needed configuration**

 To be functional, the `crowdsec-firewall-bouncer` service must be able to authenticate with the local API.
 The `install.sh` script will take care of it (it will call `cscli bouncers add` on your behalf).